Mock Election (UK Style, Future-proofed)

-A mock election where the Scouts learn some basics about about the 5 main UK parties, their policies for 2015 and how the election works.
+A mock election where the Scouts learn some basics about about the 5 UK parties covering left, centre-left, centre, centre-right and right wing policies.

 Print outs of the manifesto summaries